AutoScheduleJS/cake-time/specs/side-menu.md

 ## Filter Creation

 User will want to save filter rules for recipes and name them.
+Filter creation have to be saved as "Event" (thanksgiving, christmas,...)
 It should inform the quantity of recipes filtered out / remaining. rules are:
 - must belongs to _category_